socnetv/app/README.md

 ### Install in MacOS

-To install SocNetV in Mac, download the latest SocNetV MacOS installer from the Downloads page, and double-click on the executable to start the installation.
+To install SocNetV in Mac, download the latest SocNetV MacOS package from the Downloads page, and double-click on it.

-The application will be installed in your Applications.
+If the package is an installer, the installation will start immediately and the application will be installed automatically in your Applications.

+Otherwise, if the package is just an macOS image disk, then double-click on it to open and drag the SocNetV icon/executable to your Applications.

 Please note that the first time you run SocNetV, you may need to double click on the SocNetV application icon holding down the META key.

 ### Install in Linux

-To run the latest version of SocNetV in Linux, download the latest Linux AppImage from the project's Downloads page.
+To run the latest and greatest version of SocNetV in Linux, download the latest Linux AppImage from the project's Downloads page.

-Make the file executable and double-click on it to run SocNetV.
+Then, make the .appimage file executable and double-click on it to run SocNetV.
+That's it. :)

-Please note that a version of SocNetV is available in the repositories of most Linux distributions.
+Please note that a version of SocNetV is also available in the repositories of most Linux distributions.
-However that is not always the most recent and updated version.
+However that is not always the most recent version.
+We urge you to use the latest version available from our website instead.

-To install the latest and greatest SocNetV version, users of openSUSE, Fedora and Ubuntu/Debian are advised to add our own repositories to their systems.
+Users of openSUSE, Fedora and Ubuntu/Debian may also add our own repositories to their systems.

 In Debian and Ubuntu, add our repository and install SocNetV with these commands: